5 Major Statin Side Effects: Do the Risks out way the Benefits?

 - Exercise Daily a minimum of 30 – 60 minutes of a combination of 30 minutes brisk walking, 30 minutes plus of yoga or tai chi these improve muscle agility and a peaceful mind.
 Swimming is a great way to stretch out and improve muscle strength, agility and movement.
 Always remembering that your heart is a muscle so any exercise that improves muscle strength will improve your heart.

-Read Next: 8 Steps to a Healthy Heart – Learn how to reduce your Risk of Heart Disease
+In our Founding Membership you will Learn – 8 Steps to a Healthy Heart – Learn how to reduce your Risk of Heart Disease